rubyforgood/babywearing/README.md

 * Recording (not processing) financial transactions such as late fees and membership dues

-  * Simplify the process to waive late fees
+  * Simplifying the process to waive late fees

-* Improved notification of activities to members such as
+* Improved notification of activities to members including:

   * Due date reminders for checked out items